binghe/Acrobat-Actions/README.md

 ## Acrobat® Plug-ins in Common Lisp

-A new plugin tools is under development.
-This is inspired by [FM-PLUGIN-TOOLS](https://github.com/binghe/fm-plugin-tools).
+A new plugin tools is under development (currently the handshake is successful).
+This is inspired by Edi Weitz's [FM-PLUGIN-TOOLS](https://github.com/binghe/fm-plugin-tools).